-More precisely, advanced multi-layered security techniques are married to sophisticated encryption to ensure the robust protection of sensitive information.
+More precisely, advanced multi-layered security techniques are married to sophisticated encryption to protect sensitive information robustly.

-For governments and citizens alike, the new wallet, therefore, establishes a dedicated environment in which digital identities and credentials can truly flourish.
+For governments and citizens alike, the new wallet establishes a dedicated environment where digital identities and credentials can flourish.

-One in which governments and citizens will reap the full benefits of digitalisation in terms of speed, convenience and efficiency, without ever having to compromise on their absolute rights to privacy, security and control.
+One in which governments and citizens will reap the full benefits of digitalisation in terms of speed, convenience, and efficiency without ever compromising their absolute rights to privacy, security, and control.

 Frost & Sullivan recognised Thales with a 2018 Global Company of the Year Awards for its comprehensive mobile security suite to support the secure transition to digital-first interactions, delivering identity verification, user authentication, transaction verification, and fraud prevention to create a seamless user experience, regardless of device.